Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Saturday afternoon or evening: Shape dough, cover and put it in the fridge.

-A super simple and addictive bake that we enjoy year-round, this Cranberry Walnut Artisan Bread is a staple from Thanksgiving through Easter served for breakfast with hot cocoa.
-Enjoy!
+A super simple and addictive bake that we enjoy year-round, this Cranberry Walnut Artisan Bread is a staple from Thanksgiving through Easter.
+Happy baking!

 Try this Cinnamon Raisin Artisan Bread or this Cranberry Orange Walnut Bread next.